croz-ltd/klokwrk-project/support/documentation/article/starting-up/startingUp.md

 - `gw aggregateGroovydoc`

-  Creates a cumulative documentation for the whole project accessible at `build/docs/aggregate-groovydoc/index.html`.
+  Creates cumulative documentation for the whole project accessible at `build/docs/aggregate-groovydoc/index.html`.

 ## Observability with Grafana Cloud (optional)
 To support observability features (metrics, logs, and traces), klokwrk uses the free plan of [Grafana Cloud](https://grafana.com/) offering.
 The instrumentation of applications is based on